 Skip the missed dose if it is almost time for your next scheduled dose.
-Do not use extra biotin to make up the missed dose.
+Do not use extra Appearex to make up the missed dose.

 What happens if I overdose?

-Taking certain medicines can lower your blood levels of biotin, which could affect your biotin dose needs.
-Ask a doctor or pharmacist before taking biotin if you are also using any of the following drugs:
+Taking certain medicines can lower your blood levels of biotin, which could affect your Appearex dose needs.
+Ask a doctor or pharmacist before using this medicine with any other medications, especially:

 - Consult with a licensed healthcare professional before using any herbal/health supplement.
 Whether you are treated by a medical doctor or a practitioner trained in the use of natural medicines/supplements, make sure all your healthcare providers know about all of your medical conditions and treatments.

 Remember, keep this and all other medicines out of the reach of children, never share your medicines with others, and use this medication only for the indication prescribed.